-The Sample collection procedure for the collection of blood for the purposes of the ABP is consistent with the procedure set out in Articles E.4 of the ISTI, with the following additional elements:
+6.3.1 The Sample collection procedure for the collection of blood for the purposes of the ABP is consistent with the procedure set out in Section E.4 of the ISTI, including the ten minutes (or more) seated or lying period with the following additional elements:

-- a) The BCO ensures that the 10-minute (or more) seated period has elapsed prior to performing venipuncture and drawing blood; and - b) The BCO ensures that the vacuum tubes were filled appropriately; and - c) After the blood flow into the tube ceases, the BCO removes the tube from the holder and homogenizes the blood in the tube manually by inverting the tube gently at least three times.
+a) The BCO ensures that the vacuum tubes were filled appropriately and b) After the blood flow into the tube ceases, the BCO removes the tube from the holder and homogenizes the blood in the tube manually by inverting the tube gently at least three times

-6.3.1 The Skater and the DCO/BCO sign the Doping Control and ABP supplementary form(s), when applicable.
+6.3.2 The Skater and the DCO/BCO sign the Doping Control and ABP Supplementary Form(s), when applicable.

-The blood Sample is sealed and deposited in the storage device next to the temperature data logger.
+6.3.3 The blood Sample is sealed and deposited in the storage device next to the temperature data logger.